0xmagic0/BSCP-Guide/Topics/CSRF.md

 - Validation depends on the header being present:
     - Craft a CSRF PoC that causes the browser to drop the Referer header, to accomplish this add `<head><meta name="referrer" content="never"></head>` to the PoC
 - Referer header with broken validation:
-    - Check where the referer header is being validated
+    - Check how the referer header is being validated
-    - It could be a subdomain of a controlled domain or it could be inserted after the query `?` symbol
+    - The expected value could be inserted after the query `?` symbol
+    - The expected value could be a subdomain of an attacker controlled domain
     - Modify the CSRF Poc `history.pushState("", "", "/?expected-value.net")`
-    - Some browsers might strip the query string form the referer header by default .Add `Referrer-Policy: unsafe-url` to the exploit server response to circumvent this issue)
+    - Some browsers might strip the query string form the referer header by default .Add `Referrer-Policy: unsafe-url` to the exploit server response to circumvent this issue